Page first published November 8, 2006 - Synopsis in het Nederlands

 reminding us of Vienna, of klezmer music, of the folk songs of the people

 I am not the person who likes the streamlined sound in a small frame so often produced by certain costly electronics and loudspeaker systems.
-Having known the impact of a large symphony orchestra since I was eleven years old when I sang in the boys choir of Bach's St. Matthew Passion, I have an audio system which can be loud at times and will also produce some distortion, the same level you can get when sitting somewhere in the first ten rows in the Concertgebouw.
+Having known the impact of a large symphony orchestra since I was eleven years old when I sang in the boys choir of Bach's St. Matthew Passion in a town in the country, I have an audio system which can be loud at times and will also produce some distortion, the same level you can get when sitting somewhere in the first ten rows in the Concertgebouw.
 I have heard performances while being seated at the far end of the hall.
 They did not have much impact because the high frequencies had no strength and were drowning in the carpet of people in their chairs.

 let me tell you, the impact of the concert was also very high because